Arcadia-Science/2024-organismal-selection/README.md

 ## Data

-Before proceeding with any (re)analysis, first download the NovelTree run outputs from Zenodo HERE and decompress the outputs
+Before proceeding with any (re)analysis, first download the NovelTree run outputs from Zenodo [here](https://doi.org/10.5281/zenodo.14425432) and decompress the outputs

 ```
 # Download all data/results from Zenodo